I like words.

 So I do.
 I write five-hundred words every week in little columns for little newspapers with big reach.
 I write about anything and everything here on this blog.
 I write with the influence of growing up in the rural South, with the bloodline of the Lowcountry and the red clay of the foothills, that voice creeping into my fiction that’s short and long and has won a few accolades.

 I write alongside mugs of strong coffee and glasses of sweet tea.
 I write on the back porch of our still-new-to-us house.
 I write when my children sleep, when they play, when dinner is on the stove, and when I would almost rather fold the mismatched socks than wrestle with words.

 I write because I can and because I can’t.

 I am a wife to the most patient man who loves me more than I deserve.
 I am a mother to the most impatient children who forgive me more than I deserve.
 I am a writer to the people who believe love lingers in the most unlikely of places.

 I’d be proud to have you join me in this place and along this journey.

 Award-winning writer, Lindsey P. Brackett once taught middle grades literature, but now she writes her own great works in the midst of motherhood.
 A blogger since 2010, she has also published articles and short stories in varying publications.
-In 2015, she joined Splickety Publishing Group as Editor of Web Content.
-Her popular column, Just Write Life, appears bi-weekly for The Northeast Georgian, and she is actively pursuing syndication.
+In 2015, she joined Splickety Publishing Group as Editor of Web Content, and in 2017 she migrated over to Firefly Southern Fiction as a general editor.
+Her popular column, Just Write Life, appears bi-weekly for The Northeast Georgian and weekly in The Elberton Star.

 Contact her on social media or email: firstname.lastname@example.org.